Chicago Architecture Center: Tours

 The CAC offers approximately 85 different tours of the city.
 All tours are led by trained volunteer docents who go through a 14-week training course before being certified to lead CAC tours.
 Many tours in the Loop include historic buildings such as the Chicago Board of Trade, the Marquette Building, the Monadnock Building, and Daniel Burnham and John Wellborn Root's Rookery among many others.
 Some modern buildings that are explored include the Sears Tower, John Hancock Center, Mies van der Rohe's Chicago Federal Center and the Trump Tower.
 The CAC also offers tours of parks and public spaces such as Millennium Park, Maggie Daley Park and the Chicago Pedway.
 During the summer months, the CAC offers tours of various neighborhoods throughout Chicago in addition to downtown tours.
 The CAC's most popular tour, the CAFC River Cruise aboard Chicago's First Lady Cruises has departures April–November every year.
 The CAC offers other tours year-round.

 Open House Chicago

 The CAC also hosts the largest annual architecture event in the city, Open House Chicago.
 This free, annual event gives the public access to buildings and spaces around the city that are typically closed to the public.
-Held over a weekend in October, OHC attracts tens of thousands of participants from across the country and around the world.
+Held over a weekend in October, Open House Chicago attracts tens of thousands of participants from around the world.